-We had an accumulated deficit as of December 31, 2020 of approximately \$157 million, as well as a net loss of approximately \$52 million and negative operating cash flows.
+We had an accumulated deficit as of December 31, 2021, of approximately \$189 million, as well as a net loss of approximately \$32 million and negative operating cash flows.
 We expect to continue incurring losses and negative cash flows from operations until our products (primarily PURE EP System) reach commercial profitability.
-We believe that our existing cash on hand and access to existing financing will be sufficient to enable us to fund our projected operating requirements for approximately 14 months.
-However, we may need to raise additional funds more quickly if one or more of our assumptions prove to be incorrect or if we choose to expand our product development efforts more rapidly than we presently anticipate.
-We also may decide to raise additional funds before we require them if we are presented with favorable terms for raising capital.